jk2715/FF3PRRando/README.md

 ## Treasure Randomization
 Shuffle all chest contents.
 This also includes items obtained from pots and the like.
-Items gifted by NPCs, Key Items and other items obtained throught the story are not included.
+Items gifted by NPCs, Key Items and other items obtained through the story are not included.

 ## Background Music Randomization
 Shuffles background music.
 Certain fanfares such as those that play when obtaining an important item